A lot, and I mean a lot of people like rustic houses.

 8. Gray Rustic House with Red Trim

 Here’s a rural Vermont rustic house with 7 bedrooms and 2 large lounging rooms.
 The rustic decor is obvious throughout.
-One interesting room is the master bathroom, which was nicely updated into a contemporary look.
+One interesting room is the primary bathroom, which was nicely updated into a contemporary look.
 It defies the rest of the rustic charm, but it was done very well so that it doesn’t look out of place.

 9. Rustic House by Sag Harbor by DÉCOR AID